Anwar Saifullah Khan

 Anwar Saifullah Khan (أنور سيف الله خان; born 7 June 1945) is a Pakistani politician and industrialist.
 As a member of the Pakistan Muslim League (Junejo), he served in Prime Minister Nawaz Sharif's cabinet as Federal Minister of Environment and Urban Affairs from 1990 to 1993 and as Federal Minister for Petroleum and Natural Resources from 1994 to 1996 in coalition with Prime Minister Benazir Bhutto.

 He was also elected to the Senate from Khyber Pakhtunkhwa in 1990, serving until 1997.

 In the 2008 general elections, Saifullah contested for two provincial seats from Lakki Marwat, and was elected to the Khyber Pakhtunkhwa Assembly from both.
 He became a member of Pakistan People's Party in 2008.

 Early life and family

 Anwar Saifullah Khan was born in Peshawar into the Saifullah family hailing from Marwat tribe of Pashtuns.
 He is the son of Begum Kulsum Saifullah, and the brother of politicians Salim and Humayun Saifullah Khan.
-He is also the son-in-law of President Ghulam Ishaq Khan, and the father-in-law of Omar Ayub Khan, the grandson of Pakistan's former military dictator and President Ayub Khan.
+He is also the son-in-law of former President Ghulam Ishaq Khan, and the father-in-law of Omar Ayub Khan, the grandson of Pakistan's former military dictator Ayub Khan.

 Anwar Saifullah was educated at the University of Peshawar, and Christ Church, Oxford.
 He took the post of co-chairman of Saif Group, a Pakistani conglomerate, in 1984.